Wagonwheels40/Wagonwheels40/README.md

 **`I'm Daniel and I'm an inspiring Front End Developer`**

-I've been passionate about front end development and have extensive expertise in creating engaging and interactive user interfaces.
-I love building web applications and making visually appealing designs.
+I'm passionate about front end development and have extensive expertise in creating engaging and interactive user interfaces.
+I love building web applications and improving on my coding skills.
 I also have core knowledge of security and networking from my previous studies.

 <p align="left">
   <a href="https://github.com/wagonwheels40?tab=followers">